Share purchases vs asset purchases: The key differences

 In an asset purchase, the buyer acquires selected assets and liabilities, executed via an asset purchase agreement.

-In this scenario, the buyer selects the assets and liabilities it wishes to acquire – or not – subject to negotiation with the seller.
+In this scenario, the buyer selects the assets and liabilities it wishes to acquire, or not, subject to negotiation with the seller.
 Any unpurchased assets or liabilities remain under the ownership of the seller.

 With these definitions in mind, what are the key differences between these two methods, and what needs to be considered when deciding between them?

-1. It's cleaner for the seller
+Share purchases are cleaner for the seller

 Share purchases may result in lower tax liability for the seller.
 While asset sales can be subject to a double tax charge – once on the gain from the sale and once when the proceeds are distributed – the proceeds of share sales are paid directly to shareholders and taxed just once.

-4. It involves in-depth due diligence
+Share purchases involve in-depth due diligence

 When making a share purchase, conducting in-depth due diligence is essential.
 This is because, upon purchasing the shares, the buyer becomes the owner of the company and therefore assumes any existing, future, or historic liabilities.
 In-depth due diligence is required to enable the buyer to assess all assets, liabilities and obligations and gain a full picture of the acquisition.